European Political Economy Consortium (EPEC)

 Warwick Political Economy

-The Department of Economics at the University of Warwick has an active Political Economy group, with a weekly external seminar, a weekly internal workshop, and high quality PhD students.
+The Department of Economics at the University of Warwick has an active Political Economy and Public Economics, with a weekly external seminar, a weekly internal workshop, and high quality PhD students.

 Institute for Advanced Study in Toulouse (IAST)